 - A shudder made the butler’s body ripple like a field of wheat when a summer breeze passes over it.

-Finally, a fine quote illustrating the absentmindedness of Lord Emsworth:
+A quote on the absentmindedness of Lord Emsworth

 - Most men, having started out in a car with a lady friend and discovering at journey’s end that she was no longer there, would have felt a certain surprise at this shortage and probably asked a lot of tedious questions.
 To Lord Emsworth, woken with a respectful prod in the ribs by Alfred Voules at the door of Blandings Castle and finding himself alone, it never occurred to him to wonder what had become of Maudie en route.
 He seldom worried about things like that.
 If women vanished out of cars, they vanished.
 There was nothing you could do about it, and no doubt all would be explained in God’s good time.
 [Comment: Lord E, an early practitioner of mindfulness]

 P.S.
 You can see all my Wodehouse-related blogs at my “Category Archives: PG Wodehouse“.
 Wodehouse fanatics – enjoy and share!

 P.P.P.S If you’d like to explore my own comic writing, try my book Seven Hotel Stories.